 3.4.2 The Geography of Wealth Creation and Globalisation

 Many products are the result of activities by more than one company, in multiple layers of wealth creation.
-The supply chain involved in building a car, for example, involves mining industries, steelmakers, component manufacturers, carmakers and distributors.
-People are acquiring wealth in each of these activities, which may be distributed across the world – increasingly using the Internet.
+The supply chain involved in building a car involves mining industries, steelmakers, component manufacturers, carmakers and distributors.
+People are acquiring wealth in each of these activities, which may be distributed across the world – increasingly using the Internet to connect with their customers.

 Whilst settlements may have developed in a particular area for historical reasons associated with the need for labour, or for the availability of land to feed people, there are many cases where the economic situation has changed.
 And it continues to change.
 The endless search for lower costs and the emergence of new technologies lead to a movement of wealth creation activity.